 Courtesy of the Mayo Clinic: https://www.mayoclinic.org/diseases-conditions/sprains/symptoms-causes/syc-20377938, https://www.mayoclinic.org/diseases-conditions/muscle-strains/symptoms-causes/syc-20450507

-Articles have been edited from there original formatting for this post.
+Articles have been edited from there original formatting and content for this post.